Anyline/mobile-ocr-documentation-anyline/source/index.md

 - iOS
 - WP (expected release: Q1 2016)

+### Extensions
-Anyline is also available as [Cordova Plugin] (#cordova-plugin).
+- [Cordova Plugin] (#cordova-plugin)
-Android and iOS modules are also available for [Xamarin] (#xamarin-setup-guide).

-(Xamarin WP Support Q1 2016).
+- [Xamarin] (#xamarin-setup-guide) - Availabe for Android and iOS.
+Expected WP Support Q1 2016.

+### Smart Glasses

+- <a href=https://developers.google.com/glass/>Google Glass</a>
+- <a href='https://tech.moverio.epson.com/en/work/'>Epson BT2000</a>

-Furthermore there is a version of the Anyline SDK specific for the <a href='https://tech.moverio.epson.com/en/work/'>Epson BT2000</a>.
-This verison includes one additional module requiring a special license which cannot be acquired via our customer portal.
-For more information or a trial license please <a href="https://www.anyline.io/support-request/">contact</a> us.
+First prototypes for both glasses are available on request.
+The versions include one additional module requiring a special license which cannot be acquired via our customer portal.
+For more information and a trial license please <a href="https://www.anyline.io/support-request/">contact</a> us.

 ### Available Modules
 - [**Barcode:**] (#barcodeModule)  Scan 23 types of international barcode & QR code formats.